MENU

 LGBTQIA+ Inclusion in the Workplace: How to Spot if Your Company Is Holding Back LGBTQ Employees

-When people choose not to reveal parts of their identity, they're telling you a lot.
+When employees choose not to reveal parts of their identity, they're telling you a lot.

 Pride Month is about showing up and being accepted for exactly who you are.
 And here at Great Place To Work®, we believe employees shouldn’t have to disguise themselves to “fit in” at work.
 Our research shows this not only hurts belonging but also lowers self-esteem and employee engagement.